 A living fossil dying out

 Although once widespread across central and southern China, giant salamander populations are now highly fragmented.
-Both species are Critically Endangered according to the IUCN.
+The IUCN classifies both species as Critically Endangered.
 Although climate change, habitat loss and pollution have all contributed to their decline, harvesting for food is the most notable cause.
 The giant salamander is considered a delicacy, and is also used in traditional Chinese medicine.
-As such, they are not only hunted, but also farmed in huge quantities across China, providing income to thousands of families.
-The fact that these unique species are disappearing from the wild, yet millions exist in captivity solely to be harvested, is tragically ironic.
+As such, they are not only hunted, but also farmed in huge quantities across China.
+It is a huge industry that provides income to thousands of families.
+The fact that these unique species are disappearing from the wild, yet millions exist in captivity for harvesting, is tragically ironic.

-One of the main problems affecting the species’ survival is linked to their genetic health.
+One of the main problems affecting the species’ survival is their genetic health.
 The Chinese government has made considerable efforts to conserve the species by releasing millions of captive-bred species into the wild.
-However, as mentioned above, the “Chinese giant salamander” is made up of several distinct species, but due to the amphibians’ scarcity, this was not confirmed until relatively recently.
+However, as mentioned above, the “Chinese giant salamander” is made up of several distinct species.
+Due to the amphibians’ scarcity, scientists could not confirm this until relatively recently.
 As such, all giant salamanders are harvested as one species, leading to extensive hybridisation of captive individuals.
 By releasing these individuals, wild salamanders have become genetically “polluted”, and there is a chance that many of these separate species no longer exist in nature.

 This new study, published in Zoological Research (read below), gives hope to the survival of Chinese giant salamanders.
 It shows that closed nature reserves, free of human interference, can protect vulnerable species from exploitation and hybridisation.
 Additionally, interviews with locals indicated that they were not only knowledgeable about the indigenous species, but also proud of it, calling it “more beautiful” than the hybrids and refraining from eating it.
 Therefore, an on-site conservation approach involving local people could help bring back these amazing amphibians.